Best Camping Heater On The Market to Keep Your Warm

 What do people say about it?
 Most buyers claim that Mr Heater Buddy is both reliable and powerful.
 The pilot light makes the heater turn on in a split-second every time, and it performs well even at the medium heat setting.
 The material is high quality, and feels that it’s built to last.
 One canister of gas lasts between 6-8 hours, so the heater is quite economical, too.

 It’s worth noting that several buyers took Carbon Monoxide level measurements while operating the heater, and registered zero.
-That said, I will not recommend you to use this heater inside a tent without proper ventilation.
+That said, we will not recommend you to use this heater inside a tent without proper ventilation.

 - Easy to operate